-To connect to the Network Server that has been started with the SimpleNetworkServerSample program:
+To connect to the Network Server that has been started with the SimpleNetworkServerSample program, follow these steps.

-- Open a command prompt and change directories to the%DERBY_HOME%\demo\nserverdemo directory, where %DERBY_HOME% is the directory where you installed Derby. - 2.
-Set the classpath to include the following jar files: - The current directory (".") - derbyclient.jar - 3.
-After you set up your environment correctly, run the SimpleNetworkClientSample program from the same directory:
+- 1. Open a command prompt and change directories to the %DERBY\HOME%\demo\nserverdemo directory, where %DERBY\HOME% is the directory where you installed Derby. - 2.
+Set the classpath to include the following jar files: - The current directory (".") - derbyclient.jar - After you set up your environment correctly, run the SimpleNetworkClientSample program from the same directory: